DIY Paper-Plate Craft: Party favour bags

 These are the treats I put in my daughter’s paper plate goodie bag.

-This is proof that you don’t need expensive fillers for your kid’s birthday party.
-To you, it might seem too little or too cheap, but to them, it’s literally the ‘best gift ever.’
+This is proof that you don’t need expensive fillers for your kid’s birthday party, and while to you, it might seem too little or too cheap, I promise that to them, it’s literally the ‘best party pack ever.’